TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-a2a-cannot-rdp.md

             "order": 5,
             "visibility": "ippublicprivate == Private IP",
             "controlType": "dropdown",
-            "displayLabel": "Are you able to connect to the Public IP?", "watermarkText": "Choose an option",
+            "displayLabel": "Can you connect to the public IP?", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {